How will neurofeedback training help me?

 With EEG training the client is empowered to take control of all aspects of brain function by training the brains regulatory networks.
 That is how so many symptomatologies can be positively affected, mastery over brain state is fundamental for all we do in our lives, from sleeping to working to expanding our consciousness.

 How long does training take?

-Training takes approximately 20-60 sessions depending upon the person and their goals.
-Frequency of training is usually two to three times per week and usually tapers to once a week until training is finished.
-Each session lasts approximately 45 minutes.
+Generally speaking, training takes approximately 40-60 sessions depending upon the person and their goals.
+Frequency of training is usually two to three times per week and can taper to once a week until training is finished.
+Sessions are booked by the hour and clients generally receive approximately 45 minutes of actual training.
 The key is regularity and frequency, like any other training.

 How soon will progress be noticed?

 Noticing progress depends on the flexibility of the individual brain as well as the clients ability to self report.
 Some clients feel immediate results and some can take anywhere from ten to twenty training sessions before any changes are noted.

 Here’s the good news!
 Long term studies indicate the results are permanent which makes sense — the brain has reorganized to work in a more efficient way and needs no reminders to continue.

 Are standardized tests used to help evaluate progress?